abdulbarishaikh/DynamicFormUpdater/README.md

     }, 'change');
 });
 ```
-In this example, an instance of the `Test` class is created, where:
+In this example, an instance of the `DynamicFormUpdater` class is created, where:

 - `#select1` is the triggering element.
 - `#select2` is the target element to be updated.